 Registered nurses with specializations such as neonatal/NICU care require higher levels of training and experience—and have the potential to earn an above average salary.

 What is the current job market for neonatal nurses?

 The field of nursing overall is growing rapidly.
-The Bureau of Labor Statistics predicts a growth rate of 12% through the year 2028 for registered nurses.
-That’s good to know if you’re planning on becoming a neonatal nurse, but keep in mind the BLS also reports employers may prefer candidates with a Bachelor of Science in Nursing (BSN), relevant work experience and certification in their chosen area of specialization, neonatal nursing included.
+The Bureau of Labor Statistics predicts a growth rate of 7% from 2019-2029 for registered nurses.* That’s good to know if you’re planning on becoming a neonatal nurse, but keep in mind the BLS also reports employers may prefer candidates with a Bachelor of Science in Nursing (BSN), relevant work experience and certification in their chosen area of specialization, neonatal nursing included.